-Nefeli Networks is a direct descendent of the core changes in computer networking technology over the past 10 years.
+Nefeli Networks is a direct descendent of groundbreaking technology that has driven core changes in computer networking over the past ten years.

 Nefeli Founder and Chairman, Scott Shenker, spent his academic youth studying theoretical physics but soon gave up chaos theory for computer science.
 His research over the years has spanned from performance modeling and networking to game theory and economics.
 Scott’s research projects include software-defined networking, network function virtualization, network algorithms and protocols, cluster programming models, and Internet architecture.
 According to Google Scholar, he is one of the most cited authors in computer science with total citations exceeding 100,000.